exposit/katamoiran/_posts/2016-10-14-stats-as-traits.md

 I should be upfront; this is primarily intended for solo play, which doesn't have the same balance requirements group play does.
 And I'm sure I don't need to say it, but like pretty much any other system it only works if you approach it in the context of defining a character, not in 'winning' a game.
 The rules assume you're playing for your own enjoyment and to see what happens, and are geared towards facilitating that.

-#### Basic stuff
+#### Basic Stuff

 Instead of the usual one trait plus one attribute per roll, you can combine any two applicable positive value traits on a given roll.
-This will generally be one representing the attribute and one representing the normally allowed trait, but any two you can justify can be applied.
+This will generally be one representing an attribute (or natural prowess) and one representing a trait (or skill), but any two you can justify can be applied.
+If you can't find two that fit, just use one, or, worst case, none.

 Traits can now have a negative value.
-When a roll is called for, add any (and all) negative value traits to the roll in addition to the up to two positive traits.

-Don't worry too much about 'positive' versus 'negative' -- if it comes up in play that a usually positive trait should be applied as a negative, just go ahead and do so for that roll as if it were a negative value, regardless of if it's explicitly listed as such.
+When a roll is called for, add any (and all) negative value traits to the roll.
+But don't worry too much about 'positive' versus 'negative' -- if it comes up in play that a usually positive trait should be applied as a negative, just go ahead and do so for that roll as if it were a negative value, regardless of if it's explicitly listed as such (and vice versa).

-Traits may also be temporary (situational, representing magical or extremely appropriate items, or status effects); these are all added or subtracted from any roll they apply to, generally last.
+Traits may also be temporary (situational, representing magical or extremely appropriate items, or status effects); these are all added or subtracted from any roll they apply to.
 For simplicity, treat these as situational modifiers, only writing them down if they're not likely to change for a scene or two.

 Generally, use the Scarlet Heroes default rules for overusing checks; if your hero is a Skilled Navigator, he likely never needs to roll to steer a boat.
 However, if negative traits negate some of that advantage, the hero might need to roll for a complex task he normally wouldn't.